 An activity will be subject to unrelated business income tax if it meets the following criteria:

-1. The university’s exempt purposes are education, research and patient care so an activity whose purpose is not substantially related to one of those purposes would be characterized as unrelated.
+- The university’s exempt purposes are education, research and public service so an activity whose purpose is not substantially related to one of those purposes would be characterized as unrelated.
 It is irrelevant that the proceeds from an activity are used to fund education or research.
 The determining factor is the nature of the activity itself.

 Exceptions may be granted to income produced from sales made primarily for the convenience of the organizations members, students, and employees.